 - Launching Distributed Denial of Service (DDoS) attacks on rival websites or services

 And so on.

 Unless they have appropriate defensive measures in place, the targets of the DDoS attacks or spam recipients may suffer significant disruptions in their normal business operations.

 Botnet operators can also run them as a commercial operation, offering the collective resources of 'their' botnet to other parties as a service.
 This allows other criminals to carry out nefarious activities with minimal fuss.

 A botnet's potential for causing mayhem increases with size, as having more machines in the botnet gives the attackers more resources for their activities.

-Unsurprisingly, given the harm they can cause, law enforcement authorities and national Computer Emergency Response Teams (CERTs) in many countries take the threat seriously and actively work to take down botnets, as well as hunting down and prosecuting their operators.
+Given the wide-ranging harm they can cause, it's not surprising that law enforcement authorities and government-directed Computer Emergency Response Teams (CERTs) in many countries actively work to shut down botnets, as well as hunting down and prosecuting their operators.